dieterich-lab/rp-bp/README.md

 Installation requires running pip:

-``pip3 install --verbose .``
+``pip3 install --verbose -r requirements.txt``

 If possible, we recommend installing inside a virtual environment.
+We also support running inside [anaconda](https://www.continuum.io/)

-Please see [docs/installation.md](docs/installation.md) for more detailed installation instructions, including prerequisites and step-by-step details of installing within a virtual machine.
-(Locally, ``docs/installation.html`` may be easier to view.)
+Please see [docs/installation.md](docs/installation.md) for more detailed installation instructions, including prerequisites and step-by-step details of installing within a virtual machine and anaconda.
+The instructions also include  (Locally, ``docs/installation.html`` may be easier to view.)

 #Uninstallation instruction